DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 </div>

 From the table above it looks like the code worked and we now have our top and bottom 20 countries in pandas dataframes.
 Before we can plot the data we need to do a little bit more cleaning.
+The data are currently defined as strings so we need to fix this in order to use certain Pandas functions.
+The code below removes HTML line breaks "\n", commas and defines the data type as int.

 ```python